Ashley Moody: Health care

-Moody kept Florida in a lawsuit that seeks to have the Affordable Care Act deemed unconstitutional.
+Moody kept Florida in a lawsuit that sought to have the Affordable Care Act deemed unconstitutional.

 Marijuana

 Moody argued for the disqualification of a 2022 ballot measure to legalize recreational cannabis in Florida, contending that it was misleading because the summary (which could not be longer than 75 words) did not clarify that cannabis would remain illegal under federal law.
 The Supreme Court of Florida agreed in a 5–2 ruling, effectively killing the initiative, which had already received 556,049 signatures of 891,589 required to appear on the ballot.
 Two months later, the court granted Moody's request that a second ballot measure to legalize recreational cannabis be disqualified from the 2022 ballot, in another 5–2 ruling that deemed the measure "affirmatively misleading".

 In June 2023, Moody argued for the disqualification of a 2024 ballot measure to legalize recreational cannabis in Florida, filing a 49-page legal brief that asserted once again that the summary failed to make clear that cannabis would remain illegal under federal law, among other arguments.
 The challenge sought to strike down the initiative, which had received 967,528 of a required 891,523 valid signatures to appear on the ballot.
 The Florida Supreme Court ruled 5–2 that the initiative would remain on the ballot.